IanBellomy/Pair/readme.md

 \`\`\`\`coffeescript
 getDistance()
 \`\`\`\`
-Returns the distance between the midpoints of `anchorLayer` and `floatLayer`.
+Returns the distance between the midpoints of `dragLayer` and `targetLayer`.

 ---